Never be misled by others. Whether you're facing inward

 At the beginning of my student life, I chose to study Geometry, and Algebra therefore, for a simple reason.
 When I was still a child, I dreamed to become an artist, a painter or a sculptor.
 Later I discovered Mathematics, and I found out the same feelings through the infinitely malleable and ideal shape of a manifold, or the polished and perfect matter which Riemann surfaces are made of.
 When I have a pencil or a chalk in my hand, when I write on a blank sheet or a blackboard, when I plot a graph or I draw a commutative diagram, then I feel the same artistic sensations.

 With the passing of time, Mathematics revealed me the deep and majestic identity between the shape of an object (its geometrical nature, its physical and plastic properties) and its gist (its purest essence, its algebraic and axiomatic construction).
+The two notions (Algebra and Geometry, space and quantity, form and substance, structure and property) are deeply intertwined, but there is more, and this "more" hides one of the most profound mysteries of Mathematics.

 This point of view culminates, IMHO, in the mathematical theory of categories.